This gift wrap image transfer photo frame is SO easy to make. They give you that pretty vintage, distressed look that is perfect for framing photos.

 When you see how easy these are to make, you’ll be on the lookout for gift wrap scraps that you can use to make your own.
 Tip: be sure to look for out-of-season or discontinued papers on clearance at your local card shop too!

 My daughter is getting married ONE MONTH FROM TODAY (!) so I’ve been working like mad on things that will work in relation to the upcoming bridal shower as well as the wedding.
-Since we have some lovely engagement photos around here in need of framing, I decided that a pretty heart shaped frame would make not only a lovely gift for them but also great for a tablescape at the shower.
-The bridal shower is going to be all vintage-y and pink and romantic so this works perfectly for that.
-(Note: this post first appeared on Saved by Love Creations as a Valentine’s Day project but it would make a great Mother’s Day gift too!).
+Since we have some lovely engagement photos around here in need of framing, I decided that a pretty heart shaped frame would make a lovely gift for them.

 You’ll have some bits of the white backing of the paper left behind as well as the printed part that you want there.
 Dampen your fingers and rub gently to take away some of that backing.
 I left a bit behind, once again to add to that aged quality of the project.

-To add to the interest of the design, I used some bits of newspaper in some of the areas where the wrapping paper didn’t really adhere.
+To add to the interest of the design, I used some bits of newspaper in areas where the paper didn’t adhere.
 I followed the same Mod Podge procedure that I did with the wrapping paper.

 Seal your project with a top coat of Mod Podge and let it dry.
-You could write a poem or message in the center of the frame or add a special photograph and you’re all set with a great gift or beautiful sign for a party table!
+You could write a poem or message in the center of the frame.
+Or you can add a special photograph.
+You’ll be all set with a great gift or beautiful sign for a party table!